Duncan Marshall: Alberta politics

-Marshall would be re-appointed Minister of Agriculture under the new government of Arthur Lewis Sifton on June 1, 1910, but his provincial secretary position would be given to Archibald J. McLean.
+Marshall was re-appointed Minister of Agriculture under the new government of Arthur Lewis Sifton on June 1, 1910, but his provincial secretary position was given to Archibald J. McLean.
 Marshall was the only member of Rutherford's cabinet to carry on in the new Sifton cabinet.

 One of his most notable achievements as Minister of Agriculture was the creation and setup of Demonstration Farms around the province in 1911.
-These farms would evolve into Agriculture training schools.
+These farms later evolved into Agriculture training schools.
 The most notable of these schools are still in operation today as Lakeland College and Olds College.
 Duncan Marshall Place, the main administrative building at Olds College, is named after him.

-Marshall would seek a second term in office in the 1913 Alberta general election.
-In that election he would defeat Conservative challenger George Cloakey by just 54 votes.
+Marshall ran for re-election in the 1913 Alberta general election.
+In that election he defeated Conservative challenger George Cloakey by just 54 votes.

-Cloakley would run against Marshall again in the 1917 Alberta general election but would not succeed in defeating Marshall the second time, instead Marshall substantially widened his plurality winning comfortably.
+Marshall ran against Cloakley again in the 1917 Alberta general election and again triumphed, substantially widening his plurality and winning comfortably.

 The 1921 Alberta general election proved to be the end of the Liberal government and Marshall's political career in Alberta.
-The Charles Stewart led Liberals were defeated by the United Farmers of Alberta losing control of the legislature.
-Marshall lost his seat to United Farmers candidate Nelson S. Smith, who received 60.5 per cent of the vote.
+Many candidates of the Charles Stewart led Liberals were defeated by United Farmers of Alberta candidates, and Liberals lost control of the legislature.
+Marshall lost his seat to United Farmers candidate Nelson S. Smith, who received a clear majority of votes (61 per cent of the vote).
 Historian Lewis Thomas credits the collapse of the Liberal Party and rise of the United Farmers to the sudden collapse of agricultural prices, the post-war economy and the organizational superiority of the United Farmers.

-After Marshall's defeat in the provincial election, he ran for the Liberal Party of Canada for the second time in the 1921 Canadian federal election in East Calgary.
-He was defeated by William Irvine and finished the race a distant third.
+After Marshall's defeat in the provincial election, he ran for the Liberal Party of Canada in the 1921 Canadian federal election in East Calgary.
+He was defeated by Labour candidate William Irvine and finished the race a distant third, behind the Conservative candidate.